tortus/rackspace-api/README.md

 The request body can be a string, or an object that will automatically be serialized as JSON.
 The return value will be JSON represented as ruby objects.

-In many cases, there shortcuts for various API calls.
+In many cases, there are shortcuts for various API calls.
 Where possible, these attempt to simplify the task of constructing input.
 ```ruby
 dns.import_domains(["serialized domain in bind 9 format", "another domain"])